Expert Advice On Improving Your Home

 Check Licensing

-Confirm that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current installation best practices.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done properly using current installation best practices.
 In Kansas, the state government hasn't implemented centralized solar contracting licenses, though some cities issue and require their own licenses for projects within their borders.

 Read Customer Reviews